 Get your sides even.
 You don't want the glue to make the helmet setup wonky.

 This is going to make your helmet set up in the CORRECT POSITION.
 That wood glue is going to turn into a rock solid structure.

 WAIT 24 HOURS!
 WAIT!
 WAIT!
 BE PATIENT!!!
 WAIT AT LEAST ONE DAY FOR A FULL SET!!!

-Magnets: There are 6 magnets included with the kit.
+Magnets: There are 6 magnets included with the kit when purchased through our shop.
 3 for each side.
 CHECK THE POLARITY!
-Use the epoxy in the holes on the top and back portions, and put the correctly polarized magnets in and cover them with tape.
+Use epoxy in the holes on the top and back portions, and put the correctly polarized magnets in and cover them with tape.
 At this point, you can snap your helmet together (this will help the magnets attain the right alignment, and the tape will keep them from sticking together) but DO NOT PULL IT APART AGAIN!
 Not until your epoxy sets up for the recommended time.

 CONGRATULATIONS!
 Your helmet kit is ready for finishing.
 Bust out the sandpaper, filler primer, exact-o blades and paint, you're ready to take your kit up a notch.
-When you're finished, please send a picture, we'd love to see your end result!
+When you're finished, please tag us in a picture (#lightningandlace), we'd love to see your end result!